skule/bylaws/policies/orientation-governance-policy.md

 # Management

 ## Appointed Members
-1. The Orientation Chair must consult the President before appointing members to the Orientation Committee (Vice-Chairs, Sub-Committee Chairs, and Head Leedurs).
-1. Any appointed member of the Orientation Committee (Vice-Chairs, Sub-Committee Chairs, and Head Leedurs) may be removed from their position by a majority vote of a committee comprised of the Orientation Chair, the Assistant Director, First Year Student Success & Transition, and the President.
+1. Any appointed member of the Orientation Committee (Vice-Chairs, Sub-Committee Chairs, and Head Leedurs) may be removed from their position by the discretion of the Orientation Chair and President.

 ## Project Management
 1. The Orientation Chair must provide a tentative schedule for Orientation to the President by the beginning of April.